-Nubra valley is a beautiful tourist destination located in Ladakh.
-Nubra is known for the Nubra and Shyok rivers that flow by the valley.
-Nubra valley is 140 kilometres away from Leh.
-Tourists who visit the valley get mesmerized by the beautiful views and divine monasteries that lead to lingering peace.
+Nubra valley is a beautiful tourist destination located in Ladakh which is known for the Nubra and Shyok rivers that flow by the valley.
+140 kilometres away from Leh, tourists who visit the valley get mesmerized by the beautiful views and divine monasteries that lead to lingering peace.
 Nubra valley receives maximum tourist footfall during the autumn season for its scenic beauty and motorable roads.

 Nubra valley is also known for its oldest and the largest monastery which is Diskit Monastery.
 Tourists have to take special permits to go ahead and explore the place and the permit requirements and the process is different for Indian and foreign tourists.
 Overall, the valley comprises enthralling deserts, mountains, landscapes, and Buddhist monasteries that together make this place worth visiting once in a lifetime.

-Yarab Tso.
+1. Yarab Tso.
 Yarab Tso or Hidden Lake is an isolated lake located in Nubra valley.
-It takes 15-20 minutes of a walk-up on a mountain to reach the lake.
+It takes 15-20 minutes of trekking on a mountain to reach the lake.
 The view of the valley and the surroundings is enough to rejuvenate your senses.

 By Air.
-The Kushok Bakula Rimpochee airport of Leh is well-connected with all of the regions in India.
-You can take buses from the airport to the Nubra valley.
-The distance between Kushok Bakula Rimpochee airport to Nubra Valley is almost 150 km.
+The Kushok Bakula Rimpochee airport of Leh is well-connected with all of the regions in India and is located at an approximate distance of 150 km from the airport.
+You can take buses from the airport to reach Nubra valley.

 By Rail.
-Jammu Tawi railway station is the nearest railway station to reach Nubra Valley.
+Jammu Tawi Railway Station and Udhampur Railway Station are the nearest railway stations to reach Nubra Valley situated at a distance of 847 and 750-800 km respectively.
 From there, you can take buses and taxis towards Nubra Valley.
 The train station receives trains from all metropolitan cities of the country.
-Hapa Jammu Tawi Express, Durg Jammu Tawi Express, and Shri Shakti Express are a few popular trains on which seats can be reserved to travel to the valley.

 Leave a Reply: